 If you want to see success with infographics, don’t bother wasting time creating one that is subpar in Google Docs.

-Instead harness the power of Venngage and create infographics in just a few clicks.
-It’s free to use and you don’t to be an expert designer to create cutting-edge infographics.
+Instead, harness the power of Venngage and create infographics in just a few clicks.
+It’s free to use and you don’t have to be an expert designer to create cutting-edge infographics.

 Does Google Docs have infographic templates?